-Eligible Applicants: This grant competition is open to nonprofit organization, including labor organizations, employer groups and state and local government agencies.
+Eligible Applicants: This grant competition is open to nonprofit organizations, including labor organizations, employer groups and state and local government agencies.

-Grant Period and Award Amount: It is anticipated that several grants will be awarded and will range in size from $40,000 to $100,000.
+Grant Period and Award Amount: It is anticipated that several grants will be awarded and may range in size from $35,000 to $100,000.

-Application Deadline: All applications must be received by 6 p.m.
-EDT, on (45 days after date of publication).
-If using regular first-class mail, send to: Office of Special Counsel for Immigration Related Unfair Employment Practices, U.S. Department of Justice, P.O.
-Box 27728, Washington, DC 20038-7728.
-If using overnight or priority mail, send to: Office of Special Counsel for Immigration Related Unfair Employment Practices, U.S. Department of Justice, 1425 New York Ave., NW., Suite 9000, Washington, DC 20005.
+Application Deadline: All applications must be received by 6 p.m. e.d.t., May 7, 2004.
+If using regular first-class mail, send to: U.S. Department of Justice, Civil Rights Division, Office of Special Counsel for Immigration Related Unfair Employment Practices, 950 Pennsylvania Avenue, NW., Washington, DC 20530.
+If using messengers, overnight or priority mail—which OSC encourages due to delays in the delivery of regular mail—send to: Office of Special Counsel for Immigration Related Unfair Employment Practices, U.S. Department of Justice, 1425 New York Ave., NW., Suite 9000, Washington, DC 20005.
 Applications may not be submitted via facsimile machine.

-Application Requirements: Applicants should submit an original and two (2) copies of their completed proposal by the deadline established Start Printed Page 20160above.
+Application Requirements: Applicants should submit an original and two (2) copies of their completed proposal by the deadline established above.
 All submissions must contain the following items in the order listed below:

 1. A completed and signed Application for Federal Assistance (Standard Form 424).

 The Catalogue of Federal Domestic Assistance number is 16.110 and the title is “Education & Enforcement of the Anti-discrimination provision of the Immigration and Nationality Act” (box #10 of the SF 424).